thermalogic/SEES/README.md

 but we recommend that you use [git](https://github.com/git-for-windows/git/releases) to **clone** and **update** this repository.

-You can use any GUI git client to update this repository, for example: [GitHub Desktop](https://desktop.github.com/),  [EGit](http://www.eclipse.org/),  [VS Code](https://code.visualstudio.com/).
+ If you have installed [git](https://github.com/git-for-windows/git/releases), you can use any GUI git client to update this repository, for example: [GitHub Desktop](https://desktop.github.com/), [VS Code](https://code.visualstudio.com/).

-You may also use the following commands if you have installed [git](https://github.com/git-for-windows/git/releases):
+You may also use the following commands

 ## Cloning to Your Computer